WebDAVSharp/webdavsharp.github.io/setup-carotdav.md

 ### Step 4 ###

 Click on the "Auth" tab and check that the needed authentication methods are checked.
-For WebDAVSharp, it's important to check the Negotiate checkbox, because WebDAVSharp makes, by default, use of the Negotiate authentication method.
+For WebDAV#, it's important to check the Negotiate checkbox, because WebDAV# makes, by default, use of the Negotiate authentication method.

 ![CarotDAV connection setting auth](/img/setup-carotdav/carotdav3.png)